After Sally: Rescue, Recovery and a Wary Eye on Rivers

-Rivers swollen by Hurricane Sally's rains threatened more misery for some residents of the Florida Panhandle and south Alabama on Thursday, even as the storm's remnants were forecast to dump as much as a foot of rain and spread the threat of flooding to Georgia and the Carolinas.
+Rivers swollen by Hurricane Sally's rains threatened more misery for parts of the Florida Panhandle and south Alabama on Thursday, even as the storm's remnants were forecast to dump up to a foot of rain and spread the threat of flooding to Georgia and the Carolinas.

 Coastal residents, meanwhile, looked to begin the recovery from a storm that turned streets into rivers, ripped roofs off buildings, knocked out power to hundreds of thousands and killed at least one person.

-“So this is kind of the initial salvo, but there is going to be more that you’re going to have to contend with,” DeSantis said at a Wednesday news conference in Tallahassee.
+“So this is kind of the initial salvo, but there is going to be more that you’re going to have to contend with,” DeSantis said.

 At least one death was blamed on the hurricane.
 Orange Beach, Alabama, Mayor Tony Kennon told The Associated Press one person in the popular vacation spot died and another was missing as a result of the storm.
-He said he could not immediately release details.
+He said he couldn't immediately release details.

-Sally blew ashore near Gulf Shores, Alabama, Wednesday morning as a major hurricane with 105 mph (165 kph) winds.
-It moved slowly, exacerbating the effect of heavy rains.
+Sally blew ashore near Gulf Shores, Alabama, on Wednesday morning as a major hurricane with 105 mph (165 kph) winds.
+It moved slowly, exacerbating the heavy rains' effects.
 More than 2 feet (61 centimeters) fell near Naval Air Station Pensacola, and nearly 3 feet (1 meter) of water covered streets in downtown Pensacola, the National Weather Service reported.

 Some Pensacola streets looked like rivers with whitecaps at times.
 The waters swamped parked cars before receding.

-The forecasts called for 4 inches (10 centimeters) to 8 inches (29 centimeters) of rain in southeast Alabama and central Georgia by Thursday night, with up to 1 foot (30 centimeters) in some spots, posing a threat of significant flash flooding and “minor to moderate” river floods.

-In South Carolina, as much as 10 inches (25 centimeters) of rain was possible; in North Carolina, up to 8 inches.
-Some flash flooding and river flooding was a possibility in those states, the weather service said.

-Kennon said the damage in Orange Beach was worse than that from Hurricane Ivan, which hit 16 years to the day earlier.
-In a Facebook briefing for city residents, Kennon said distribution points would be established Thursday for water, ice and tarps.
+In Orange Beach, Kennon said the damage was worse than that from Hurricane Ivan, which hit 16 years to the day earlier.
+In a Facebook briefing, Kennon said distribution points would be established Thursday for water, ice and tarps.

 “It was an unbelievably freaky right turn of a storm that none of us ever expected,” Kennon said of Sally, which once appeared to have New Orleans in its sights.

-Well over a half-million homes and businesses were without electricity in Alabama and Florida, according to the poweroutages.us website.
+Well over a half-million homes and businesses were without electricity in Alabama and Florida, according to poweroutages.us.
 Many faced extended time without power.
 “We don't want to sugar coat this; we're in it for the long haul,” one utility posted on social media.

 At least eight waterways in south Alabama and the Florida Panhandle were expected to hit major flood stage by Thursday.
 Some of the crests could break records, submerge bridges and flood some homes, the National Weather Service warned.
 Included in the warnings were the Styx and Fish rivers, Murder Creek and Big Escambia Creek.
 In Florida, major crests were expected on the Perdido, Blackwater, Shoal and Yellow rivers, forecasters said.